-German court rules against Mercedes in emissions case
+German Court Rules Against Mercedes In Emissions Case

-A German court ruled Thursday that auto giant Mercedes-Benz knowingly installed emissions-cheating devices in some diesel vehicles, opening the door for owners to seek compensation.
+(MENAFN- Jordan Times) FRANKFURT, Germany - A German court ruled on Thursday that auto giant Mercedes- Benz knowingly installed emissions-cheating devices in some diesel vehicles, opening the door for owners to seek compensation.

 The carmaker rejected the ruling and said it planned to appeal to Germany's top court.